 As a parent or family member, you play a vital role in the success of your student.
 Student success is the result of a partnership between the University, the student, and their family.
-We are preparing the student for the next phase of life.
-Students will experience a few challenges along the way.
-When they do, we have the resources to help them, along with the family's support.
+As we prepare students for the next phase of life, they may experience a few challenges along the way.
+If they do, we have the resources to help them, along with the family's support.
 It is through those challenges that the greatest growth and learning occurs.